Fateful Findings - 2013

 · Entire sub-plot of Breen’s friend not having sex with his former porn star wife.
 At least that’s what my heart says she is.

 · Ghost?
 Spirit?
 Magician?
-Business man that appears and disappears throughout the entire movie and they only show his shoes.
+A businessman that appears and disappears throughout the entire movie and they only show his shoes.

 · Glad trash bag commercials, with Breen naked.

-Fateful Findings is a complex a deep movie.
-Breen manages to touch on so many important topics in just an hour and forty minutes.
-Topics that include, suicide, magic, notebooks, alcoholism, pill addiction, hacking, corruption, marital problems, underage sex cravings and mushrooms.
+Fateful Findings is a complex deep movie.
+Breen manages to touch on so many relevant topics in just an hour and forty minutes - questions that include, suicide, magic, notebooks, alcoholism, pill addiction, hacking, corruption, marital problems, underage sex cravings, and mushrooms.
 If you ask me why I love movies, all I have to say is Neil Breen.